rcernich/fools-errands/modular-mvp/readme.md

 The extension API is rather crude, but gets the job done.
 A simple Annotation (`ExtensionDefinition`) is defined, which allows extensions to add content by adding the annotation to a class definition.
-Typically, the annotation would be added to the Ginjector definition used by the extension, but there it can be applied to any class or interface.
+Typically, the annotation would be added to the Ginjector definition used by the extension, but it can be applied to any class or interface.

 The `ExtensionDefinition` simply allows extensions to define some display text, along with the